 Friday was dark.
 It was the darkest the world had ever been.
-Never had desperation, discouragement, and despair blanketed the world like they did the day that Jesus died a horrible death and was put in a grave.
+Never had desperation, discouragement, and despair blanketed the world like the day Jesus died a horrible death and was put in a grave.
 The King of Kings endured treatment that could only be classified as cruelest of the cruel.

 Imagine how distraught, alone, and confused those involved must have felt.
 The path toward solutions to the problems they were facing must have seemingly come to a dead end.
 The questions that they had swirling in their minds must have overwhelmed them, as they stood there with no answers in sight.
 Jesus was gone.
 Therefore, so was peace of mind, comfort, assurance, and rest for their troubled souls.

 A few years ago, I wrote a song entitled, “You Saw Beyond the Cross.”
 The lyrics of the first verse are as follows: “We sometimes picture what it must have been like that day; the darkness must have been so cold and deep.
 It breaks our hearts to know You were mocked and scorned that way.
 The sight of all our sin must have made You weep.”

 It is a picture of a world void of light, life, and love.
 Friday was incredibly dark.

 But Sunday?
 Sunday was the brightest the world had ever been!
 A talking, walking miracle was in their midst.
 The turnaround from Friday to Sunday was one for the record books.
 Depressed to ecstatic!
 Defeated to triumphant!